-WAC 246-841A-410 Purpose of the review and approval of nursing assistant training programs.
-The commission reviews and approves nursing assistant training programs to ensure preparation for safe practice of nursing assistants by requiring nursing assistant training programs to meet minimum standards.
+Purpose of the review and approval of nursing assistant training programs.

+The boardboardcommission board reviews and approves nursing assistant training programs to ensure preparation for safe practice of nursing assistants by requiring nursing assistant training programs to meet minimum standards.